hardik-rana02/CareerCraft/README.md

 ## 👨‍💻 Contributors

-See CONTRIBUTORS.md for the full list of contributors.
+See CONTRIBUTORS for the full list of contributors.

 ---